itsnicksia/wizardry-daphne-guide/docs/adventurers/legendary-adventurers/details/Debra.md

 ## Skills

+!!! info "Unique Skill (Inheritable)"
-### Unique Skill (Inheritable): Blessing of the Beastfolk Goddess
+    === "Blessing of the Beastfolk Goddess"
         Defeating an enemy restores minor SP to self.
 Recovery amount is reduced if learned by someone other than Debra.

-### Unique Skill (Not Inheritable): Skull Study
+!!! info "Unique Skill (Not Inheritable)"
+    === "Skull Study"
         Continuously reduces the SP cost of Thief skills that cost 6 SP or less.

+!!! info "Discipline Skill"
-### Discipline Skill: Blessing of the Beast God
+    === "Blessing of the Beast God"
         Continuously increases each stat, Attack Power and Paralysis tolerance increased further.

 ## Duplicate Usage: